Write Your Favourite Brand a Letter

 Why is disclosing the number or percentage of workers in trade unions or part of collective bargaining agreements useful?

 Many brands say that workers in their supply chains should be guaranteed the right to form and join trade unions and bargain collectively.
 It is often part of their Supplier Code of Conduct.
 But having a policy doesn’t mean it’s enforced.
-Disclosing exactly how many workers in their supply chain are unionised or covered by collective bargaining agreements demonstrates that brands are ensuring their policies on unionisation are being put into practice.
+Disclosing exactly how many workers in their supply chain demonstrates that brands are ensuring their policies on unionisation are being put into practice.
 When brands and retailers have direct working relationships with unions they can learn better about what is going on in their supplier factories and how they can improve conditions for the workers that make their clothes.

 Should I expect a reply from brands?